 The Faculty of Letters, Arts and Sciences has produced an extraordinary variety of talented people.
 It has long adopted liberalism, non-affiliation, independence of scholarship, and a progressive spirit and respected a tradition of bringing together outstanding people from throughout Japan, allowing their individual characters to challenge one another as they apply themselves to study.
 As a result, a large number of highly talented people have launched into various fields of activity.
 In the open ethos of the Faculty of Letters, Arts and Sciences, we have stressed research on and respect of different cultures and the societies and traditions of heterogeneous peoples.
 Through personal interchange and efforts to promote mutual understanding with the countries of the West and Asia, we have established academic affiliations with overseas institutions.
 In the years to come, within the rapidly globalizing community, the young people who have studied enthusiastically at the Faculty of Letters, Arts and Sciences will undoubtedly play pivotal roles in the future of the world.

-The mission of the Faculty of Letters, Arts and Sciences at Waseda University will only become more important into the future.
+The Faculty of Letters, Arts and Sciences

 Senior Dean & Deputy Dean

 Professor KONO Kimiko ： Director of Research Institute for Letters, Arts and Sciences

 Professor SHIMAZAKI Naoko ：Senior Dean of the Faculty of Letters, Arts and Sciences ＆ Dean of the School of Humanities and Social Sciences

 Professor YANAGISAWA Akira ：Dean of the School of Culture, Media and Society